-New gambling regulations came into force on 1 January 2019.
-The sole right for certain games ceased; a new licence system and new tax rules were introduced.
 The Svenska Spel group is organised in three business areas with separate gambling accounts and customer databases.
-AB Svenska Spel has been granted a licence for lotteries and licences for gambling on slot machines; its subsidiary Svenska Spel Sport & Casino AB has been granted a licence for commercial online gambling and betting; and Casino Cosmopol AB has been granted a licence for gambling at land-based casinos.
+AB Svenska Spel has been granted a licence for lotteries and a licence for gambling on slot machines; its subsidiary Svenska Spel Sport & Casino AB has been granted a licence for commercial online gambling and betting; and Casino Cosmopol AB has been granted a licence for gambling at land-based casinos.
 Svenska Spel is certified in accordance with the standards for responsible gaming of the European Lotteries (EL) and World Lottery Associations (WLA).
 Casino Cosmopol is certified in accordance with the European Casino Association (ECA) Responsible Gaming Framework.
+The enterprise has the objective of being the industry leader in responsible gambling so as to safeguard its customers and contribute to a healthier gambling industry.